SalmaKazemiRashed/Cell_Microscopy_project/doc/Train_HoVerNet.md

 ```

-extract_patches.py has been used for extracting smaller patches from train set saved as .npy numpy array.
+extract_patches.py has been used for extracting smaller patches from train set saved as .npy numpy arrays.

 For fine-tuning HoverNet model hovernet_original_consep_notype_tf2pytorch.tar pretrained model were used from pre_models directory.